Risk Factors Dashboard

 Resources

 Paint and customer-owned substrate availability are important for our toll-coating process.
 Although paint prices have risen in recent years, we carry limited risk associated with paint cost, as it is a pass-through to our customer base.
+There are currently no concerns regarding the availability of customer-owned bare substrate as an input to our coil coating process.
 There are currently no concerns regarding the availability of customer-owned bare substrate as an input to our coil coating process, despite recent volatility in substrate price and lead times.

 For additional information on the AZZ Precoat Metals segment's operating results, see "Item 7.
 Management's Discussion and Analysis—Results of Operations."
 For additional financial information by segment, see "Item 8.
 Financial Statements and Supplementary Data—Note 18."

-AZZ's Infrastructure Solutions segment consists of the equity in earnings of the Company's 40% investment in the AVAIL JV, as well as other expenses directly related to AIS receivables and liabilities that were retained following the divestiture of the AIS business.
+AZZ's Infrastructure Solutions segment consists of the equity in earnings of our 40% investment in the AVAIL JV, as well as other expenses directly related to AIS receivables and liabilities that were retained following the divestiture of the AIS business.

 The AVAIL JV is a leading provider of specialized products and services primarily designed to support industrial and electrical applications.
 The segment's product offerings include custom switchgear, electrical enclosures, medium and high voltage bus ducts, and explosion proof and hazardous duty lighting products, which supports the delivery of safe and reliable transmission of power from generation sources to end customers.
-There are costs associated with complying with these disclosure requirements, including costs for due diligence to determine the source of any conflict minerals used in our products and other potential changes to products, processes, or sources of supply.
 In addition to our product offerings, our AZZ Infrastructure Solutions segment also focuses on life-cycle extension for the power generation, refining and industrial infrastructure, through providing automated weld overlay solutions for corrosion and erosion mitigation.

 For additional information regarding the AZZ Infrastructure Solutions financial results, see "Item 8.
 Financial Statements and Supplementary Data—Note 19."